- Administration >

 reads/writes in the (

-storage.wiredTiger.engineConfig.cacheSizeGB only limits the size of the WiredTiger
+storage.wiredTiger.engineConfig.cacheSizeGB limits the size of the WiredTiger internal

-The default WiredTiger cache size value assumes that there is a
+The default WiredTiger internal cache size value assumes that there is a

-mongod instance per node.
-If a single node
+mongod instance per machine.
+If a single machine

-contains multiple instances, then you should decrease the setting to
+contains multiple MongoDB instances, then you should decrease the setting to

 accommodate the other